ruomeiw/Portfolio/CritiquebyDesign.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>
 <br>

-This time, all the labels are visible and only the top 100 genres are listed.
-When I reintroduced this to my audience, they suggested that I consider including the year like the original graphic.
+This time, more the labels are visible and only the top 100 genres are listed.

+**User Feedback**

+_Adult, mid 20s_
+> Consider including the year information like the original graphic?

+_Student, early 20s_
+> Tree map makes people focus on the area sizes instead of the differences between them.

 <br>

+**Third Sketch**

-Then I used Flourish Studio to produce a new graphic.
+Then I used Flourish Studio to create another type of chart - line chart.
 The disparities between the data points, however, are so great that only a few categories are showing results in the 50% to 60% range, while the remainder are still floating around 0%.
 I realize that a single line chart might not be the best option.
 <br><br>
 <img width="900" alt="Wireframe3" src="https://user-images.githubusercontent.com/107513376/201801969-1819257a-dfe3-4676-ac2c-8132c115f23f.PNG">

-## Final Redesigned Data Visualization
-The updated data visualization I came up with is shown below.
-It is **unambiguous, straightforward, interactive, and simple to read**.
+**Fourth Sketch**

+Then I switched to a grid stacked area chart.
-Only the top 100 genres are presented, and each genre has its own stacked area chart with year labels so that viewers can easily understand how each genre has changed over time and which ones are among the most popular.
+The genres are cut down to 100 most popular categories, and each genre has its own stacked area chart with year labels so that viewers can easily understand how each genre has changed over time and which ones are among the most popular.
 For instance, the most popular genres are the first two rows, and they consistently appear in the charts; other genres, like hard rock, occasionally go off the chart.
 <div class="flourish-embed flourish-chart" data-src="visualisation/11817597"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+**User Feedback**

+_Student, early 20s_
+> 100 genres is still too much information for people to preceive.
+20 or so should be enough.

+_Student, early 20s_
+> This is more unambiguous, straightforward, interactive, and simple to read!
+But there are too many similar genres like "Album Rock", "Hard Rock", and "Country Rock".

+From all the suggestions, I created my final visualization.

+## Final Data Visualization
+<div class="flourish-embed flourish-chart" data-src="visualisation/11832583"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+I did more data cleaning to combine the similar music genres, now the genres are much more consolidated.

+Here are explainations of the components in this graphic:
+- The percentage presents the proportion of a certain genre in a given year.
+The greater the percentage is, the more dominant this genre was in that year.
+- The genres were sorted by their total counts throughout the years (1985 - 2021).
+- The "wavy fringe" of each area chart shows the trend of this music genre throughout the years on the Billboard Hot 100 chart.

 ## My Takeaway
 I had no idea that we could make this many diverse visualizations utilizing the same data set before this critiquing assignment.
 Because I love this topic and have learned so much more about different music genres, I also had a lot of fun making the sketches.
 I'm also impressed by how drastically the storytelling may alter with only a small tweak to the graphic.